drbenmorgan/SNRawDataProducts/README.md

    ```

    Note that there are two namecycles here due to the large amount of data
-   and ROOT's bookkeeping.
-No excess data is stored though, and use of the
+   and ROOT's bookkeeping to prevent data loss.
+No excess data is stored, and use of the
    `RawTriggerData` TTree is transparent:

    root [2] TTree* t = (TTree*)f.Get("RawTriggerData")